 States need strong, stable finance built on sufficient tax revenues to support quality public services, vibrant local economies, and communities that promote equity now and in the future.
 Want to know which revenue-raising options are available in your state?

-CBPP will be launching a state-specific tool to help policymakers, advocates, and others better understand the various revenue-raising options available in their state as an alternative to more regressive policies like fines and fees.
+CBPP has launched a state-specific tool to help policymakers, advocates, and others better understand the various revenue-raising options available in their state as an alternative to more regressive policies like fines and fees.
 Explore which revenue-raising alternatives your state can choose with CBPP’s State Revenue Options Browser.